Life, I am the new year.

 Monthly Archives: December 2016

-In counting my blessings this Thanksgiving holiday, I can’t help but to think about all of the challenges (See Part One) we’ve experienced these past few months.
+In counting my blessings this Thanksgiving holiday, I can’t help but think about all of the challenges (See Part One) we’ve experienced these past few months.
 It’s been refreshing for me to enjoy some quality time with my long-distance familia, especially being with Daddy again.
 Those of you who’ve read my memoir, you know how grateful I am that my maternal grandmother kept in contact with my dad after he and my mother divorced.
-I was only three when my parents separated and five when their divorce finalized.
+I was only three when my parents separated and five when their divorce was finalized.
 I am happy to report that in my adult years, I’ve come to know the love of my heavenly Father, and I am equally happy to report that I’ve come to know the love of my earthly father as well.
 I know many don’t have this luxury.
 Even though miles separate us, I am thankful that Daddy is still around and so full of life.
 I wouldn’t change anything about him; I love him just the way he is – young at heart!

 My hubby’s busted ribs from his 20′ fall are still healing.
 He is such a trooper.
 Although needing to do a lot of sitting, even taking naps when allowed, he still wanted to take part in all the festivities of our mini-vacation.
 We spent half a day lounging under the sunny Florida skies at Bayside, the shopping, dining, and entertainment center of Downtown Miami.
 We enjoyed the live music and watching couples dancing to the merengue.
 We skipped the booze and ordered shots of espresso Cuban coffee (but I like mine with plenty of warm milk,) and we ate pastelitos de guayaba, mmmmm.